onfe/Picto/README.md

 **Picto is optimised for mobile screens.** Desktop optimisation.. soon™

 ## Drawing
 Using a mouse or finger, drawing is handled by Paper.js.
-Future updates will remove the need for the overhead of paper.js and will interact with the canvas directly in js to improve performance.
+~~Future updates will remove the need for the overhead of paper.js and will interact with the canvas directly in js to improve performance.~~
+UPDATE: DONE

 Pixels are encoded in a base-64 like fashion for transmission and could theoretically support end-to-end encryption.